tmformula/tm25/models/updated/README.md

 ## Working with this project

 1. Open Vehicle_Controller_Model.prj
-2. Run vehicle_specs.m
-3. Open sm_car.slx
+2. Open sm_car.slx
-4. Run simulations
+3. Run simulations

+## General Flow

+- Enable Fast Restart Mode

+### Controller

+In the Simulink model, the firmware controller model is contained within the `Controller > Controller Default`

+### Events

+Acceleration Event
+- This is full throttle for 50s

-## Directories
+### Directories

 **/resources/project**
 - this stored everything related to the project